imi-bigpicture/wsidicomizer/README.md

 We recommend first creating an issue before creating potential contributions to check that the contribution is in line with the goals of the project.
 To submit your contribution, please issue a pull request on the imi-bigpicture/wsidicomizer repository with your changes for review.

 Our aim is to provide constructive and positive code reviews for all submissions.
 The project relies on gradual typing and roughly follows PEP8.
 However, we are not dogmatic.
 Most important is that the code is easy to read and understand.

-## TODOs

-- Packaging of libjpeg-turbo into an 'ready-to-use' distribution.
-- Look into if OpenSlide python will provide a 'ready-to-use' distribution.
-- Interface for coding annotations (geometrical, diagnosis using for example structured reporting).

 ## Acknowledgement